ClickHouse/ClickHouse/docs/en/query_language/functions/encoding_functions.md

 ## char {#char}

-Returns the character value of the given integer value according to the ASCII table.
+Returns the string with the length as the number of passed arguments and each byte has the value of corresponding argument.
 Accepts multiple arguments of numeric types.

 **Syntax**